crodier/software-blog/_posts/2023-09-22-message-formats.md

 you first choose TCP or UDP
-as one important choice for messaging; but this is almost always TCP due to error correction (along with de minimus gains of using UDP over TCP at a high complexity cost.)
+as one important choice for messaging; but this is almost always TCP due to error correction (along with de minimus gains of using UDP over TCP coming at a high complexity cost.)

 Layer 7 (Application) is a critical decision of message format.
 For any reasonably large messaging